-The main goal of SEMrush’ Backlink Audit Tool is to help you get rid of as many toxic links for your domain as possible.
-The Audit tab of this tool lets you comb through your entire backlink profile (up to 500 backlinks per referring domain) and pick out the links that you either want to keep or delete.
+The main goal of Semrush’s Backlink Audit Tool is to help you identify as many toxic links for your domain as possible.
+The Audit tab of this tool lets you comb through your entire backlink profile (up to 500 backlinks per referring domain) and take action if necessary.

 Reviewing Your Links

-A number of factors go into SEMrush’s definition of toxic, but some of the most common signals are links from spammy sites, links from non-Google indexed sites and sites with malware or viruses.
-Basically, any unnatural link that has the potential to cause harm to your domain’s ranking in Google is considered a toxic backlink.
+A number of factors go into Semrush’s definition of toxic, but some of the most common signals are links from spammy sites, links from non-Google indexed sites, and sites with malware or viruses.
+Basically, any unnatural link that might cause harm to your domain’s ranking in Google is considered a toxic backlink.

 Once you have configured your Backlink Audit Tool, your backlinks will be listed in a table with three groups to move them between: For review, Whitelist, and All links.